 Antennas are transducers.
 Transducers are devices that convert energy from one form to another.
 In the case of antennas, the two forms of energy are conducted radio frequency power (called that because it flows as current on conductors, such as circuit board traces or coaxial cable).
 The other form of energy is radio waves.
 Radio waves propagate through space.
 An antenna has metal terminals (such as a connector or solder contacts) that connect to the conducted side, and a structure that interacts with electromagnetic waves, to launch or receive them.

 Apart from the frequency (units of cycles per second, or Hz), conducted radio frequency power is very similar to the alternating current (AC) that powers the appliances in our homes.
-Household power is at a frequency of 50 or 60 Hz, and radio frequency power used for wireless devices roughly falls within the 400 MHz – 6,000 MHz range.
-All antennas are bidirectional transducers.
-That means conducted radio frequency power applied to the terminals of an antenna will propagate away from the antenna as a radio wave.
-And, that an antenna in the presence of a radio wave will convert some of the energy from that radio wave to conducted power at its terminals.
-Antenna efficiency can theoretically be up to 100%.
-That would mean that all the conducted power radiated away from the antenna.
+Household power registers at a frequency of 50 or 60 Hz and radio frequency power used for wireless devices roughly falls within the 400 MHz – 6,000 MHz range.
+Conducted radio frequency power applied to the terminals of an antenna, as with cellular phones, is propagated away from the antenna as a radio wave because antennas are bidirectional transducers.
+More specifically, antennas in the presence of a radio wave will also convert some of the energy from that radio wave to conducted power at its terminals.
+The efficiency of this power generation by antennas can theoretically be up to 100%, meaning all of the conducted power could be radiated away from the antenna itself.

 How Antennas Work

 Figure 1.
 Half Wavelength Dipole Antenna.
 One of the most basic antenna types.